purpleidea/flabbergast-fiddle/README.md

 # Flabbergast Fiddle
 ![](https://rawgithub.com/flabbergast-config/flabbergast/master/flabbergast.svg)
 This provides a server capable of providing a web interface to run Flabbergast code.
-If you want to try it, visit [http://fiddle.flabbergast.org/].
+If you want to try it, visit [Flabbergast Fiddle](http://fiddle.flabbergast.org/).
 These instructions are for building your own server.

 ## Building